luafun/luafun/doc/compositions.rst

    ``{gen, param, state}``.
 The returned iterator is constant space and no return values are buffered.
 Instead of that the function make a clone of the source ``{gen, param, state}`` iterator.
-Therefore, the source iterator must be pure functional to make an indentical clone.
+Therefore, the source iterator must be pure functional to make an identical clone.
 Infinity iterators are supported, but are not recommended.

    .. note:: ``{gen, param, state}`` must be pure functional to work properly